 Channel Management and Retailing

-Having completed this course, students should be able to:
+Having successfully completed the course, students should be able to: